-The Denton County Transportation Authority (DCTA) will take the following monitoring and enforcement mechanisms to ensure compliance with 49 CFR Part 26.
+The DCTA will take the following monitoring and enforcement mechanisms to ensure compliance with 49 CFR Part 26.

-- 1. We will bring to the attention of the Department of Transportation any false, fraudulent, or dishonest conduct in connection with the program, so that DOT can take the steps (e.g., referral to the Department of Justice for criminal prosecution, referral to the DOT Inspector General, action under suspension and debarment or Program Fraud and Civil Penalties rules) provided in 26.109. - 2.
-We will consider similar action under our own legal authorities.
+- We will bring to the attention of the Department of Transportation any false, fraudulent, or dishonest conduct in connection with the program, so that DOT can take the steps (e.g., referral to the Department of Justice for criminal prosecution, referral to the DOT Inspector General, action under suspension and debarment or Program Fraud and Civil Penalties rules provided in 26.109. - 2.
+We will consider similar action under our own legal authorities including responsibility determinations in future contracts.
 Attachment B lists the contract remedies available to us in the event of non-compliance with the DBE regulation by a participant in our procurement activities. - 3.
 We will also provide a monitoring and enforcement mechanism to verify that work committed to DBEs at contract award is actually performed by the DBEs.
+The Project Manager shall as part of their responsibilities confirm that the DBE firm is performing the designated scope of work on the project job site.
 The prime contractor shall report DBE participation on a Monthly Subcontractor Progress Report.
 This process will provide a continuous total of actual DBE attainment (payments actually made to DBE firms) and enable a means of comparing these attainments to commitments. - 4.
 Release a contractor's retainage only after all DBE subcontractor's participation information is submitted and verified by DCTA. - 5.
 Require contractors to prepare and provide a project work schedule with a list of all subcontractors for the scheduled work.
-This will enable staff to schedule on-site inspections to ensure that subcontractors listed are actually utilized.
+This will enable staff to schedule on-site inspections to ensure that subcontractors listed are actually utilized. - 6.
+DCTA will keep a running tally of actual payments to DBE firms for work committed at the time of award.